 Unfortunately, a stroke can strike people of all ages.
 The good news is, stroke is preventable.
 Normal blood pressure and cholesterol as well as regular exercise can dramatically lessen your risk for stroke.

 Our Neurohospitalist team is dedicated to providing and improving inpatient neurologic care, with on-site availability for urgent evaluations and administration of time-sensitive therapies.
-Our physicians and providers care for hospitalized patients with, or at risk for, neurological disorders and disease.
+Our physicians and providers care for hospitalized patients with, or at risk for, neurological disorders and disease; and, we have been a Primary Stroke Center Since 2005.

 Stroke Risk Factors